 - Cognitive dysfunction – difficulty concentrating, memory problems and confusion

-Support from this service is provided for a maximum of nine months, during which time patients are assisted to develop techniques to help them manage their symptoms long-term.
+Support from this service is provided for a maximum of nine months, during which patients are supported to develop techniques to help them manage their symptoms long-term.

 How the service supports you

 You will be supported by a multidisciplinary team — this means doctors, nurses, therapists, and other health professionals working together.
 You won’t need lots of separate referrals.
 Your care will be led by specialists with expertise in ME, CFS and Long COVID.
-A care coordinator will help guide you through the service and act as your main point of contact.
+A patient advocate will help guide you through the service and act as your main point of contact.

 Your care plan is based on your individual needs.
 Support may include help with: